melt-ui/melt-ui/src/docs/content/builders/date-range-field.md

 ### Validating Dates

 This is where things start to get a lot more fun!
-The Date Field builder provides a few ways to validate dates, which we'll cover in this section, starting with the `isDateUnavailable` prop.
+This builder provides a few ways to validate dates, which we'll cover in this section, starting with the `isDateUnavailable` prop.

 The `isDateUnavailable` prop is a `Matcher` function, which takes a `DateValue` object as an